L-Pace/L-Pace.github.io/_projects/mini-dungeon.md

 }
 ```
 ### Character Progression
-For the progression of the character I chose to base it on armor and weapon equiped.
+For the progression of the character I chose to base it on armor and weapon equipped.

 ```cs
 public class Weapon : Item